-The Germans maintained the general staff system, but it resembled its original concept less and less.
-Instead of staff officers rotating between staff assignments and command, many senior staff officers at the dawn of World War II had little command experience and minimal combat experience from World War I.8 Admittedly, this also had much to do with the significant downsizing of the German army as a result of the Versailles Treaty.
+Hammerstein-Equord's sentiment is seen today in the form of a chart (see table).
+I used this chart when I began the next phase of my analysis: discussions with the of staff officers rotating between staff assignments and command, many senior staff officers at the dawn of World War II had little command experience and minimal combat experience from World War I.8 Admittedly, this also had much to do with the significant downsizing of the German army as a result of the Versailles Treaty.
 The performance of these staff officers in combat is, at best, mixed.
-Rather than prize its general staff officers, the army thus began to value its commanders and lost respect for those staff officers whose mistakes in command cost thousands of lives.
-This divide between commanders and staff officers permeated the American military as well.
-Commanders, held in high esteem, often looked down their noses at staff officers who had an unproven track record in command.
+Rather than prize its general staff officers, the army thus began to value its commanders and lost respect for those staff officers whose mistakes in command cost thousands of lives.9 This divide between commanders and staff officers permeated the American military as well.
+Commanders, held in high esteem, often looked down their noses at staff officers who had an unproven track record in command.10

-While studying the use of the military staff and how staff officers were viewed is helpful, perhaps the greatest historical insight into the different qualities of staff officers and commanders is from Gen. Kurt von Hammerstein-Equord, commander in chief of the Reichswehr from 1930 to 1934:
+While studying the use of the military staff and how staff officers were viewed is helpful, perhaps the greatest historical insight into the different qualities of staff officers and commanders is from Gen. Kurt von Hammerstein-Equord, commander in chief of the Reichswehr from 1930 to 1934:11

 I distinguish four types.
 There are clever, hardworking, stupid, and lazy officers.
 Usually two characteristics are combined.
 Some are clever and hardworking; their place is the General Staff.
-The next ones are stupid and lazy; they make up 90 percent of every army and are suited to routine duties.
-Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the mental clarity and strength of nerve necessary for difficult decisions.
-One must beware of anyone who is both stupid and hardworking; he must not be entrusted with any responsibility because he will always only cause damage.
+The next ones are stupid and lazy; they